scikit-learn/enhancement_proposals/slep000/proposal.rst

 acceptance again later once the objections are resolved.

-In unusual cases, with the request of the author, the scikit-learn technical committee may be asked to decide whether a controversial SLEP is ``Accepted``.
+In unusual cases, with the request of the author, the scikit-learn technical committee may be asked to decide whether a controversial SLEP is ``Accepted``, put back to ``Draft`` with additional recommendation to try again to reach consensus or definitely ``Rejected``.
+Please refer to the governance doc for more details.

 Maintenance
 -----------